johannesstroebele91/React-Library/2_components-props-useState-lists-conditions/state_and_hooks/useState-hook/useState-basics.md

 It is one of the most important **React hooks**

-- all name of hooks start with "uf"
+- all name of hooks start with "use"
 - all must be called inside of the React component function
   - NOT outside these functions
   - OR nested function (only 1 exception)

 # 3) Example